-Curriculum standards for all levels at ACS are available from the central office.
-Seniors who fail more classes than can be retaken during the subsequent summer school will not be allowed to participate in the graduation ceremony.
+Curriculum standards for all levels at ACS are available from the HS office.
+Seniors that fail more than 1⁄2 credit will not be allowed to participate in senior activities and the graduation ceremony.
 Graduation requirements and the curriculum schedule for the current year are detailed on the following pages: